HafenCity

 • Elbphilharmonie Plaza

-• Rooftop terrace of HafenCity University (partially open to the public during events)
+• Roof terrace of the HafenCity University (partially open to the public during events)

-Insider Tip: Visit the café Entenwerder 1 on the river island of Entenwerder.
-This floating café not only offers delicious coffee but also a unique view of the Elbe and passing ships.
+Secret tip: Visit the Café Entenwerder 1 on the Elbe island of Entenwerder.
+This floating café not only offers delicious coffee, but also a unique view of the Elbe and the passing ships.

 The most beautiful impressions from Hamburg's HafenCity